arkorobotics/HAB-VOR/README.md

 ## VOR Tracker

-A slightly modified version of https://github.com/TLeconte/vortrack to allow for decoding VOR stations transmitting on HAM frequencies.
+This is a slightly modified version of https://github.com/TLeconte/vortrack that allow the program to decode VOR stations on HAM frequencies.

 Frequency: 144.000000 MHz